 Together , sharing the same ideals and united in the same way, allows us to become stronger in our mission to build a positive future.
 We can make the difference for children, adolescents, young mothers and elderly people in all countries.
 To make the world a better place, we must achieve our important goals across continents.

 To ensure global membership growth, it is essential to encourage young qualified women noyt only to become members of our enviable organisation, but also to participate actively in our activities and take on responsibility.
 It is also important to change attitudes and teach the next generations to protect and conserve our wonderful planet earth.

 As part of this rapidly changing world, it is imperative for us to maintain a voice in society.
 Therefore, we must do our best to improve our contacts and continue working to develop new communication networks.

-Through my personal engagement I hope to achieve the best results for our worldwide organisation.
+My ambition and personal engagement is to achieve the best possible results for Inner Wheel

 Ever since I joined Inner Wheel (IW) in 1999, I have been impressed by its principles of friendship, service and international understanding.
 Participation in the European Meeting (EM) in Tampere/Finland in 2009 was a big turning point in my IW-life.
 For the first time, I experienced IW’s international dimension.
 I was deeply impressed by the friendship and commitment of my fellow participants.